codership/documentation/galeracluster/source/glbparameters.rst

 | **Type**                    | Integer                          |
 +-----------------------------+----------------------------------+

 When the Watchdog module tests a destination server to calculate latency, it sends a number of packets through to measure its responsiveness.
-This option configures how many packets it sends it sends in sampling latency.
+This option configures how many packets it sends in sampling latency.

 .. code-block:: console